Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. HILLARY KIPLANGAT BETT

 PhD.
 LEVEL :

-1. Samuel Ngunjiri Wamuyu: Contribution of Selected Climate Smart Agricultural Technologies, Innovations and Management Practices in Smallholder Potato Farming in Kenya (Proposal stage- Faculty).
+2. Samuel Wamuyu Ngunjiri: Contribution of Selected Climate Smart Agricultural Technologies and Management Practices in Smallholder Potato Farming in Kenya (PhD in Agricultural Economics).
+Graduated 27th October, 2023.

-2. Veronica Metto: Farmers’ Behavioural Response to Production and Marketing Incentives in Trans-Nzoia and Bungoma Counties, Kenya (Proposal Stage).
+3. Veronica Metto: Farmers’ Behavioural Response to Production and Marketing Incentives in Trans-Nzoia and Bungoma Counties, Kenya (Thesis Stage).

-4. Charles Karani: Behavioural Analysis in Management and Commercialization of Agro-Food Waste Among Urban Agro-Producer Households in Kenya (Thesis Submitted for Examination).
+4. Charles Gichimu Karani: Behavioural Analysis in Management and Commercialisation of Agro-Food Waste among Urban Agro-Producer Households in Kenya (PhD in Agribusiness Management).
+Graduated on 17th December 2021.

 5. Josephat Nyongesa: Valuing Ecosystem Services and Land Use Change Impact on Livelihood-Environment Nexus: Payment for Environmental Services Application in Lake Naivasha Watershed, Kenya (Graduated 7th December 2018).